carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-exegesis.rst

 .. option:: -mode=[latency|uops|inverse_throughput|analysis]

  Specify the run mode.
+Note that some modes have additional requirements and options.

+ `latency` mode can be  make use of either RDTSC or LBR.
+ `latency[LBR]` is only available on X86 (at least `Skylake`).
+  To run in this mode, a positive value  must be specified for `x86-lbr-sample-period` and `--repetition-mode=loop`

-Note that if you pick `analysis` mode, you also need to specify at least one of the `-analysis-clusters-output-file=` and `-analysis-inconsistencies-output-file=`.
+ In `analysis` mode, you also need to specify at least one of the `-analysis-clusters-output-file=` and `-analysis-inconsistencies-output-file=`.

+.. option:: -x86-lbr-sample-period=<nBranches/sample>

+  Specify the LBR sampling period - how many branches before we take a sample.
+  When a positive value is specified for this option and when the mode is `latency`, we will use LBRs for measuring.
+  On choosing the "right" sampling period, a small value is preferred, but throttling could occur if the sampling is too frequent.
+A prime number should be used to avoid consistently skipping certain blocks.

 .. option:: -repetition-mode=[duplicate|loop|min]

  Specify the repetition mode. `duplicate` will create a large, straight line